Tiffany Building (San Francisco)

 The Tiffany Building is an eleven-story, 100000 sqft building at Union Square in San Francisco.; the bottom two floors contain a Tiffany & Co. store, while the upper floors contain offices.
 It is also known as 350 Post Street and the Qantas Building.

 The Tiffany store has 17000 sqft of space.
 Cathay Pacific maintains its North America regional headquarters on the third floor of the Tiffany Building, in Suite 300.
 The Kenmark Real Estate Group, which manages the building, has its headquarters on the building's top floor.
-The Consulate General of Tonga is in Suite 604 of the building.

 History

 In 1972 Skidmore, Owings & Merrill completed the construction of the building which had been destined for Qantas.
 The building followed a 140 ft height limit established for Union Square by the San Francisco Planning Commission.
 It was designed to be a background building between two Classical buildings.
 A guide to the local architecture said that it "looms blandly over the stripped[sic] palazzo that is Saks."
 Kenneth Halpern said that in relation to the Fitzhugh Building, the Qantas Building matched the color and height and roughly matched the proportions.

 At one time the Consulate-General of Australia in San Francisco was located in the building.
+The Consulate General of Tonga was also previously located in the building before relocating to Burlingame in 2014.